1. Key themes of the quarter - May to July 2024

 • A shock decision in the Noumi case has us reassessing the use of ASIC’s Voluntary Disclosure Agreements: in ASIC v Noumi Ltd, the Court found that although a PwC Report disclosed by Noumi to ASIC pursuant to a voluntary disclosure agreement (VDA) was privileged, that privilege was waived because it was disclosed to ASIC under the VDA due to (a) ASIC’s ability to utilise the information in the Report in further investigations or proceedings against Noumi and others, which was inconsistent with the maintenance of confidentiality; and (b) the “specific unfairness” of disclosing information to ASIC which it could also use in actions against a third party, while also refusing to provide the same information to that third party.
 The decision has a potentially enormous impact on ASIC’s ability to gather privileged information.
 Disclosing parties should be extra cautious when responding to a voluntary disclosure request.

 • A timely reminder to check for unfair terms in your standard form contracts: on 4 July 2024, the Federal Court delivered oral reasons finding that a term in a financial tech company’s standard form contracts was unfair.
 The term allowed the company to retain fees that it had incorrectly charged if the small business did not inform them of the error within 60 days.
 As the contracts in question were entered into prior to 10 November 2023, the new unfair contracts regime does not apply – but this case serves as a timely reminder to organisations to ensure they have undertaken a review of their standard form contracts to reduce the risk of facing civil penalties introduced by the updated regime.
-See G+T Article - unfair contract terms for a handy overview of the new regime.
+See our unfair contract terms article for a handy overview of the new regime.

 • Design and Distribution Obligations are in the cross-hairs, with a clear message that organisations must have adequate processes in place:

-• on 15 December 2022, ASIC brought proceedings against Firstmac, a provider of various investment products, for contravention of its design and distribution obligations (DDO).
+• On 15 December 2022, ASIC brought proceedings against Firstmac, a provider of various investment products, for contravention of its design and distribution obligations (DDO).
 On 10 July 2024, the Federal Court held that Firstmac contravened its DDO by cross-selling a registered management investment scheme to its term deposit customers without taking reasonable steps to ensure consistency with its target market determination (TMD).
 This was ASIC’s first civil penalty action under the DDO regime and reinforces the need for organisations to have in place proper processes to ensure their distributions are consistent with the relevant TMD.
 Read the full judgment here.

 • Hot on the heels of Firstmac is the 19 July 2024 Federal Court judgment which ordered American Express to pay $8 million in penalties for contravention of its DDO obligations, in this case as a result of failing to identify that events and circumstances had changed such that the target market determinations (TMDs) for certain credit card products were no longer appropriate.
 The high penalty here was intended as a “sting” and to send a message to the market.
 The clear takeaway is that adequate processes are required to ensure compliance with DDO obligations.
 See our analysis of the case (and a comparison against what is happening in the UK) here and read the full judgment here.